anthony-tresontani/methodic-python/DomainDrivenDesign.rst

 ====================

 Yet another driver.
-Domain Driven Design is another adjacent approach to TDD which imply understanding and solving problems from medium to big project.
+Domain Driven Design is another adjacent approach to TDD, which implies understanding and solving problems from medium to big project.

 Writing software is complex, but should not be complicated.
-However, we all know that the bigger our project is, the more inertia there is to CRUD ( Create, Read, update or Delete any part of the project).
+However, we all know that the bigger our project is, the more inertia there is to CRUD ( Create, Read, Update or Delete any part of the project).
 Domain driven design is a part of the solution.

 It implies many thinks:

   - We developers, are all responsible for the design of our application.
-Design on paper do not work.
+Design on paper does not work.

-  - Design is alive and unpredictable.
-Should be apply with agility ie being changed during the whole project lifecycle.
+  - Design is alive and unpredictable; should be applied with agility and modified during the whole project lifecycle.

-  - Speak the same language than your customer, even in your design.
-If your customer call a product a SKU, use SKU.
+  - We need to speak the same language as our customer, even in your design.
+If the customer call a product a SKU, use SKU.
-    It will ease to communicate and give more expressiveness to your model.
+    It will simplify communication and give more expressiveness to your model.

   - Reveal your intention.
-For any part on your program, remember it will be more read than write.
-Than, don't be lazy with your method, variable or class name.
-Same apply for your test.
-If you need 50 characters for a method name, do it.
+For any part on your program, remember developers willspend more time reading than writing.
+Don't be lazy with your method, variable or class names.
+Same applies for your tests.
+If you need to use 50 characters in a method name, do it.

-  - Know your core and push out what do not belong to it.
-Any project implies a bunch of different aspect.
-UI, database mapper (ORM), interfaces with external solution.
-Learn to distinguish what is core and what is not and, and, and, push it out.
+  - Understand your core functionality and push out things that do not belong in it.
+Any project consists of a bunch of different layers: UI, database mapper (ORM), interfaces with external solutions.
+Learn to distinguish the core functionality and extranious elements and, and, and, push those out.

-This is just a small part of the overall domain design and I will only explain the part which brought a real value in my python projects.
+This is just a small part of the overall domain design and I will only explain the parts that brought a real value to my python projects.
-This only include patterns that can be applied to your code but you have to know than some concept as `bounded context`, `context map`, etc. exist and concern not directly the implemenation but also the communication amongst team, project management and so.
+These only include patterns that can be applied to your code, but you should know than some concept such as `bounded context`, `context map` and others exist.
+All of them go beyond software implemenation and aid in communication amongst teams, project management and other stake holders.

 Values / Entity
 ---------------

-Values/Entity is a concept shared by many technical programming best seller author.
-Domain driven highlight it also.
+Values/Entity is a concept outlined by many software development best selling authors.
+Domain Driven literature highlights this concept as well.

 If you have to call something by a unique identifier, that's an entity.
-An object with it own identity, different from it peers even if they have sames attributes values.
+An object with its own identity, different from its peers is an entity, even if they have sames attributes and values.
 Sorry to say that, you are an entity.
-Being 1,82 meter tall and weighting 80 kilos don't make you identical than your cousin Jojo with the same attributes.
+Being 1,82 meter tall and weighting 80 kilos does not make you identical to your cousin Jojo with the same attributes.

-Then, if you manage entity, find a unique identifier in the whole lifecycle of the object.
-Card processor company use an ARN which is even valid outside your program.
+When you manage an entity, find a unique identifier in the whole lifecycle of the object.
+Card processor company uses an ARN, which is even valid outside your implementation's domain.

 Everything which is not an entity should be a value.
-Do you mind to have the first of the second piece of cake if they all have the same size, No. I JUST WANT MY CAKE!.
-Here, if the size attribute is identical, there the Value object is identical.
+Do you have the first or the second of the two piece of cake, given they are both the same size?
+No. I JUST WANT MY CAKE!.
+Here, if the size attribute is identical, then the Value object is identical.

 Let's code a piece of cake!